Additional session descriptions will be added periodically.

 Tempered: How Leaders Develop Resilience Amidst the Crucible of Change - Tod Bolsinger

 Exponential rates of change demand the development and flourishing of adaptive leaders—whether those who start out eager and as-yet-untested, those emerging from contexts of radical redefinition, or those pushing the reset button in the wake of frustration or failure.
 Sustainability across all these landscapes requires the tensile strength of resilience.
 How do we get it?
 How do we keep it?
-How do we teach it? ringing together his academic research and leadership in the practical theology of spiritual formation and adaptive leadership, his experience as a consultant and executive coach, and the insights from Canoeing the Mountain, Tod Bolsinger will help us understand the formational practices to help you become--and your team become--the kind of leaders who can survive and thrive amidst the challenges of leading change.
+How do we teach it?
+Bringing together his academic research and leadership in the practical theology of spiritual formation and adaptive leadership, his experience as a consultant and executive coach, and the insights from Canoeing the Mountain, Tod Bolsinger will help us understand the formational practices to help you become--and your team become--the kind of leaders who can survive and thrive amidst the challenges of leading change.

 Forming Disciples in Fresh Expressions Contexts - J.R.
 Briggs